Henry Inman, 28 Oct 1801 - 17 Jan 1846

 Charles Bird King, 26 Sep 1785 - 18 Mar 1862

 Sequoyah, c.
 1770 - Aug 1843

 Stretcher: 76.8 x 64.1 x 2.5cm (30 1/4 x 25 1/4 x 1")

 Frame: 89.5 x 77.5 x 8.9cm (35 1/4 x 30 1/2 x 3 1/2")

 National Portrait Gallery, Smithsonian Institution

-Sequoyah, the son of a Cherokee chief’s daughter and a fur trader from Virginia, was a warrior and hunter and, some say, a silversmith.
-For twelve years he worked to devise a method of writing for the Cherokee language.
-His syllabary of eighty-five symbols representing vowel and consonant sounds was approved by the Cherokee chiefs in 1821.
-The simple utilitarian system made possible a rapid spread of literacy throughout the Cherokee nation.
-Medicine men set down ceremonies for healing, divination, war, and traditional ball games; missionaries translated hymns and the New Testament into the native language; and in 1828 the Cherokee Phoenix, a weekly bilingual newspaper, began publication at New Echota, Georgia.
+Sequoyah, the son of a Cherokee woman and a fur trader from Virginia, was a warrior, a hunter, and a silversmith.
+For twelve years, he worked to devise a method of writing for the Cherokee language.
+His syllabary, which ultimately included eighty-six symbols representing each of the language’s syllables, was approved by the Cherokee chiefs in 1825.
+The straightforward system made possible a rapid spread of literacy throughout the Cherokee nation and the creation of written documents, including a constitution in 1827.
+The following year, the Cherokee Phoenix, a weekly bilingual newspaper, began publication in New Echota, Georgia.

-The original portrait of Sequoyah, commissioned by Thomas McKenney and painted by Charles Bird King, was destroyed by the fire that swept through the Smithsonian Castle building in January 1865.
+This portrait of Sequoyah is based on a painting by Charles Bird King, who is best known for his portrayals of Native Americans.
+The original work, which was commissioned by Superintendent of Indian Affairs Thomas McKenney, was destroyed by the fire that swept through the Smithsonian Castle building in January 1865.

 Geoffrey B. Churchill, Wilbraham, Mass.; purchased 1979 NPG